Trout with bacon

 Fry the bacon dices in a frying pan.
 It shouldn't go all hard and brown, but take color.
 Leave the fat in the pan and add a bit of oil if the bacon is really lean.
 Use a bit of tomato oil if you are adding dried tomatoes in oil.

 While the bacon fries you cut the vegetables in the same size as the bacon and add it to the pan with a little salt and some pepper.
 Fry the whole thing for about five more minutes and add the rest of the grated lemon zest and chopped, dried tomatoes as the last ingredients.
 I had some boiled potatoes that I chopped and added as the last step for the filling.
-The variation is endless.
+The possible variations are endless.
+Use what you have and what you like.

 Wrap the foil tightly around the fish, pushing the filling into the fish as best possible.
 You may have to add more foil to make it really tight.
 The tighter it is, the less fish juice you will have leaking out on your baking plate.